perdian/flightlog/README.md

     $ cd flightlog
     $ mvn clean package

-This creates the application WAR file into `target/flightlog.war`
+This creates the application JAR file into `target/flightlog.jar`

 # Run

-## WAR
+## JAR

-The WAR file already contains everything needed to start Flighlog with its default settings:
+The JAR file already contains everything needed to start Flighlog with its default settings:

     $ mvn clean package
-    $ java -jar target/flightlog.war
+    $ java -jar target/flightlog.jar

-The application will now start and accessible at
+The application will now start and is accessible at

     http://localhost:8080/flightlog/

-An embedded H2 database file will stored at `/var/flightlog/database`.
+An embedded H2 database file will be stored at `~/.flightlog/`.
 Both the database location as well as the database type can be configured using environment variables (see the **Configuration** section for details).

 ## Docker container